fortunejs/fortune/README.md

 ### Serializers

 Serializers format data in and out of a Fortune app.
 Like adapters, they belong to a class that implements a baseline of methods with well-defined parameters and return values.
 Serializers are responsible for interpreting and displaying media types such as JSON.
+They are not concerned with any protocol, so it is not guaranteed that they will output links that are consistent with any router.

 ### Input / Output